 Pastel balloon garland for a Unicorn & Rainbows party theme

 This pretty pastel balloon garland for a unicorn theme birthday party is my first balloon garland.
 I can’t believe how easy it was to put together!
 I mean, it was really super easy, and the kids helped.
 Elise called her unicorn balloon garland a ‘Unicorn Mane’ because it flows down the wall.
 It made such a great photo backdrop for her birthday!
+I paired the pastel garland with a DIY pastel rainbow Unicorn Happy Birthday Banner.

 Keep reading to see how to make your own balloon arch including supplies, how to use the plastic decorating strip, how to attach the balloon arch to the wall, and tips for beginners.